The Honest Cost of Horse Ownership in the UK (2026)

 Tack is a longer-term cost.
 A well-maintained saddle lasts years, but saddle fitting as the horse changes shape is a routine cost (£50–£100 per visit).
 Bits, bridles, and protective boots wear out or need replacing.

-Budget £300–£600/year for equipment maintenance and replacement, more if your horse grows or changes shape significantly.
+Budget £300–£600/year for equipment maintenance and replacement, more if your horse grows or changes shape.

 Competition and training

 If you compete or have regular lessons, these costs run on top of everything else.
 Affiliated competition can add £1,000–£5,000+ per year once you account for entries, transport, equipment, and affiliated membership fees.
-Unaffiliated competition is cheaper but still meaningful once transport, entries, and preparation costs are included.
+Unaffiliated competition is cheaper but still adds up once transport, entries, and preparation costs are included.

 Lessons at £45–£75 per session, twice a month, add roughly £1,000–£1,800 per year.